Static vs Skeletal Meshes

 Static Meshes

-• Preserve original vertex positions and topology throughout their lifecycle
+• Preserves the original vertex positions throughout their lifecycle.

 Animation Capabilities